-We recommend that the product is stored, unopened, in the rooms in which it will be installed (at a temperature between 18 and 24 °C) for as long as possible, until complete acclimatisation has taken place.
+We recommend that the product is stored, unopened, in the rooms in which it will be installed (at a temperature between 18 and 24° C) for as long as possible, until complete acclimatisation has taken place.
 48 hours is usually sufficient for temperature equalisation.
+Humidity equalisation can take considerably longer, however.

-The product should only be installed in rooms in which floor surface temperatures are maintained at between 18 °C and 29 °C and relative air humidity is maintained at between 40 to 60 % in order to avoid excessive swelling and shrinkage of the materials.
-The ideal climate is 20 °C.
+The product should only be installed in rooms in which floor surface temperatures are maintained at between 18° C and 29° C and relative air humidity is maintained at between 40 to 60 % in order to avoid excessive swelling and shrinkage of the materials.
+The ideal climate is 20° C with 50 % relative air humidity.

 Please ensure that all structural tasks have been completed before the installation.
 Dust and construction waste may damage the product.
+In particular, ensure that all work that could introduce moisture (e.g. painting) is completed.